 Target runtime URL

-This is automatically populated with the namespace name, relay path and target sub-path specified.
-If using the examples above, it will be populated with something like:
+This is automatically populated with the namespace name, relay path, and target sub-path you entered.
+If using these examples, it is populated with something like:

 In Summary, review your values.
 Select Create.

 When the wizard completes, select Finish.
 The following activities occur in the background:

 The LOB Target is created in Server Explorer.
 It can be disabled, started, and deleted.
 Its configuration can also be exported.